-If you’ve been working with social media for awhile now chances are you’ve come across the term social listening.
-You might have ever been asked by a client or boss to compile a social listening report or set up some conversation monitoring.
+If you’ve been working with social media for a while now, you’ve come across the term “social listening.”
+You might have even been asked by a client or boss to compile a social listening report or set up some conversation monitoring.

 Related Post: Social Media Marketing 101

 Social listening can be done manually or automated with platforms that allow you to set up hashtags, handles, and keywords to monitor.

 Doing it manually on social platforms like Facebook and Twitter is very time-consuming and can be challenging with standard search features.
 However, it might be necessary in some cases like monitoring specialized forums and niche Facebook Groups where a particular conversation is emerging.

 Due to its open platform, and short-form style posts, Twitter is the biggest and best social pool where listening should occur.

 Agorapulse offers the flexibility to monitor your own brand, as well as others, in a bespoke feed from Twitter.
 The relevant posts it brings back can then be tagged and assigned to the relevant team member to handle.
 That goes for Instagram geo-monitoring too.

 This is fairly straightforward!
 Any @Twitter handles you have for your brand, and also your brand name in #hashtag format, like @BMW and #BMW counts.

 Branded hashtags are what you’ve pushed out and encouraged people to share as part of your social strategy, or as part of a campaign — think Coca Cola’s #ShareACoke.